charanbobby/SriSunkaraShopify/README.md

 ## Getting Started

 We use Docker to run the Shopify CLI, ensuring a consistent environment without local dependency issues.
+The current directory is mounted to `/app` inside the container, so any changes you make locally are immediately reflected in the container.

 ### Prerequisites